The Informers: Stories

 When the narrator confronts Bruce about leaving his wife, he tells her a long story about being an alien sent to Earth to prepare for its destruction in the 24th century.
 Leaving the zoo, the narrator contemplates independence from Bruce but sees no immediate escape from the situation.

 Film adaptation

 A film version of the book has been produced from a script by Ellis and Nicholas Jarecki and was screened at the 2009 Sundance film festival.
 It was directed by Gregor Jordan and featured an ensemble cast, such as Winona Ryder, Billy Bob Thornton, Mickey Rourke, Amber Heard and Kim Basinger.
 It was Brad Renfro's last film before his death.

-Criticism
+Reception

-Reviewing the book for The New York Times, Michiko Kakutani wrote that Ellis had written "a novel that is as cynical, shallow and stupid as the people it depicts."
-By contrast, in the London Evening Standard, Will Self said that "The Informers shows the work of a writer at the peak of his powers, deeply concerned with the moral decline of our society."
+Reviewing the book for The New York Times, Michiko Kakutani wrote that Ellis had written "a novel that is as cynical, shallow and stupid as the people it depicts".
+By contrast, in the London Evening Standard, Will Self said that "The Informers shows the work of a writer at the peak of his powers, deeply concerned with the moral decline of our society".